 This is a very common question parents often want to know they can contact their children whenever they need to.
 Different schools have different policies; some schools allow the students to have their cell phones with them at all time, others only on certain days and others not at all.
 This is up to each every individual school.

 However, there is cell phone coverage over most of East Africa even in rural and remote areas.
-Internet access is also available across most of the region although in rural and remote areas the service is likely to be very slow.
+Internet access is also available across most of the region (4G) although in very remote areas the service may be slow.

 More and more places we stay are connecting to WiFi although there are still plenty of places that do not have it.